 Audit Committee.
-The members of the Audit Committee during fiscal 2008 were Ms. Garrett and Messrs.
-Seiler and Bush.
-Each of the members of the Audit Committee is independent under the applicable Nasdaq listing standards.
-The Board of Directors has also determined that Mr. Seiler is considered to be an "audit committee financial expert" and that Mr. Bush and Ms. Garrett are considered to be "financially literate," as defined in the rules of the Securities and Exchange Commission.
-The functions of the Audit Committee include retaining the Company's independent auditors, reviewing their independence, reviewing and approving the planned scope of the annual audit, reviewing and approving any fee arrangements with the auditors, overseeing their audit work, reviewing and pre-approving any non-audit services that may be performed by them, reviewing the adequacy of accounting and financial controls, reviewing the Company's critical accounting policies, oversight of the internal audit function, and reviewing and approving related party transactions.
-The Audit Committee held eight meetings during the 2008 fiscal year.
+The members of the Audit Committee during fiscal 2009 were Ms. Garrett and Messrs.
+Seiler, Bush, and Quesnel.
+Each of the members of the Audit Committee is independent under the applicable NASDAQ listing standards.
+The Board of Directors has also determined that Mr. Seiler is considered to be an "audit committee financial expert" and that Ms. Garrett and Messrs.
+Bush, and Quesnel are each "financially literate", as those terms are defined in rules issued by the Securities and Exchange Commission.
+The functions of the Audit Committee include retaining the Company's independent auditors, reviewing their independence, reviewing and approving the planned scope of the annual audit, reviewing and approving any fee arrangements with the auditors, overseeing their audit work, reviewing and pre-approving any non-audit services that may be performed by them, oversight relating to the adequacy of accounting and financial controls, reviewing the Company's critical accounting policies, oversight of the internal audit function, and reviewing and approving related party transactions.
+The Audit Committee held eight meetings during the 2009 fiscal year.
 The functions and activities of the Audit Committee are further described below under the heading Board of Directors Audit Committee Report.